eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-26_my-christmas-morning.md

 - - -

-This page is synchronized from the post: [My Christmas Morning](https://steemit.com/@deanliu/my-christmas-morning)
+This page is synchronized from the post: ['My Christmas Morning'](https://steemit.com/@deanliu/my-christmas-morning)